wagner2010/gsoc/templates/ideas-page.md

 | {{ Novice}}                          | {{ High}} | {{ }}       | {{ [@foo][], [@bar][] }} |

 #### Technical Details
-An effect plot is a visual tool that aids in interpreting linear models.
-It shows the weights as a bar plot so you can see whether the impact is positive or negative and also how large the variance is.
-An example of an effect plot can be found here (https://christophm.github.io/interpretable-ml-book/limo.html#visual-parameter-interpretation).
-More information about this project can be found at (https://github.com/DistrictDataLabs/yellowbrick/issues/604)

 #### Helpful Experience